What You Should Know About Outdoor Shades

 - Use your outdoor space on rainy days.

 - Keep your outdoor space cleaner.

-All our outdoor shades are going to motorized.
-All our motors is outdoor-rated to the point that they can handle submersion.
-Unfortunately, we’ve got a fair number of shade systems that were submerged during the previous Hurricane Ian that are still perfectly fine, proving that it stands the test of Mother Nature.
+All our outdoor shades are going to be motorized.
+All our motors are outdoor-rated to the point that they can handle submersion.
+Unfortunately, we’ve got a fair number of shade systems that were submerged during the previous Hurricane Ian that are still perfectly fine, proving that they stand the test of Mother Nature.